jwyeeh-dev/DL-GoldenHour/README.md

 - To train, provide the object detection and recognition model about the bleeding wounds of the patient, We used Google Tensorflow libraries, especially TFLite as a mobile library to deploy the model to the Android application.

+- To make lightweight the wounds detection and recognition model to put in Android App, We also amke the custom model based on MobileNet_V2 from Tensorflow Hub by Google.

 - To detect the precise body landmarks of the patient, we used the mediapipe pose detector from the ML Kit.
+Mediapipe pose detector is inspired by the lightweighted BlazeFace model as a proxy for a person detector.
+- If you want to see more information, please see the Additional DL Documentation below.

 ## Repositories
 <table algin="center">